-In order for openUTM to use the OLTP interface of RSO, RSO version 3.0A and higher and the software products required by RSO must be installed.
+In order for openUTM to use the OLTP interface of RSO, RSO and the software products required by RSO must be installed.
 The RSO subsystem must be active.
-If you have specific guestions, read the RSO manual:
+If you have specific questions, read the RSO manual:

 B Device definition